 |Information for Volcanoes on Venus|

-NASA Image Gallery of Venus, a searchable collection of images that can be downloaded, NASA, accessed January 2013.
+NASA Image Gallery of Venus, a searchable collection of images that can be downloaded, NASA, last accessed September 2022.

 Volcano Sapas Mons, images and information about the volcano from the Magellan spacecraft program, NASA, 1996.

 Venus Global View, computer simulated global view of Venus from the Magellan spacecraft program, NASA, 1996.

 NASA-Funded Research Suggests Venus is Geologically Alive, article about recent volcanism on Venus, NASA, 2010.

 Volcanoes on Venus, overview article from the Volcano World collection, Oregon State University, 2005.

 Volcanic activity is the dominant process for shaping the landscape of Venus, with over 90% of the planet's surface being covered by lava flows and shield volcanoes.